osama51/robot_animation/README.md

     <img src="samples/shot.PNG" width="300" height="250"/>
 </P>

-## Problems we faced
+## Problems Faced
 We faced different problems in the following:

  - Animatiom:

-    It was difficult to construct an animation by using just numbers to adjust a lot of angels and positions, We overcomed this problem by using try and error technique.
+    It was difficult to construct an animation by using just numbers to adjust a lot of angles and positions, We overcame this problem by using try and error technique.

  - Coding: